hirva-p/Installation-Fest/README.md

 6. Open Terminal, run `docker --version` to check if successfully installed.
 7. Run: `docker pull hello-world`
 8. `docker run hello-world`
 9. If it is visible your docker is installed successfully.

+## References
+You can refer to the [youtube video](https://www.youtube.com/watch?v=2_ZbslLnshw), for more information.